SparkPost/support-docs/articles/getting-started/spark-post-new-user-guide.md

 *   Note: If you routinely re-use the same campaign, it is recommended that you do not name each individual campaign by date, e.g. "Christmas_Campaign_2015-Dec-21".
 Instead, keep your campaign names generic (e.g. "Christmas_Campaign) and use a combination of metadata and date-time stamps to identify messages belonging to campaigns in either webhook data or Message Events API data.

 If you are using SMTP injection, you can set metadata on your messages by including the X-MSYS-API header.
-More information on how to formulate this header.
+More information on how to formulate this header can be found [here](https://developers.sparkpost.com/api/smtp-api.html).
 ​

 ### Webhook Best Practices